-Today’s Treasure reflects the amazing truth that God does not leave us alone to figure out how to look like Him in our interchanges with others.
-We are not on our own, instead it is God who is all the while effectually at work in us, energizing and creating in us the power and desire to want to please Him and experience the delight of knowing Him.
+Today’s Treasure verse reflects the amazing truth that God does not leave us alone to figure out how to look like Him in our interchanges with others.
+We are not on our own, instead, it is God who is all the while effectually at work in us, energizing and creating in us the power and desire to want to please Him and experience the delight of knowing Him.
 This is mind blowing, but it is also reassuring as we struggle to offer life-giving encouragement in our circles of influence.
-We reveal more and more of His DNA, as we learn more of Him through His Word, through His love and compassion extended to us, and as we pray for direction in our interactions with others.
+We reveal more and more of His DNA, as we learn more of Him through His Word, through His love and compassion extended to us and as we pray for direction in our interactions with others.

 Remember the life crises described in Wednesdays devotional: the mother whose daughter was being molested by a friend, the parents whose son announced his sexual preference was not heterosexual, the moody teenager?

 Take time today to meditate on the fact of God’s DNA permanently planted in your heart.
-And revel in the promise that you are not on your own in displaying that DNA.
+Revel in the promise that you are not on your own in displaying that DNA.
 Through time in His Word and prayer, God will continually transform you into the life-giving encourager He calls you to be.

 Oh Father, we cannot get our heads around this fact!
 You have planted your DNA into everyone who loves Jesus as Savior!
-You have planted your DNA in me!
+You have planted Your DNA in me!
 I am your child!
 You love me!
-Show me how to “work out” the seed that you have placed in me.
+Show me how to “work out” the seed that You have placed in me.
 Show me how to water and fertilize that seed, how to make sure the sun shines on that seed.
-Make my family connection to you obvious in the way that I encourage others.
+Make my family connection to You obvious in the way that I encourage others.
 Make me a life- giver!